-SECTION 202.
+[SECTION 202.106.
 REPRESENTATION.

-- (a) Notice to a person that may represent and bind another person under a first trust instrument or [this state's trust code] has the same effect as if notice were given directly to the person represented. - (b) Consent of a person who may represent and bind another person under a first trust instrument or [this state's trust code] is binding on the person represented [unless the person represented objects to the representation before the consent otherwise would become effective]. - (c) A settlor may not represent or bind a beneficiary under this [act]. - [(d) The [Attorney General] has the rights of a qualified beneficiary with respect to a charitable trust having its principal place of administration in this state.] - Legislative Note: State law generally will provide for when a beneficiary who is a minor or otherwise incapacitated may be represented by another party.
+- (a) Notice to a person that may with authority to represent and bind another person under a first trust instrument or [this state's trust code] has the same effect as if notice were given directly to the person represented. - (b) Consent of a person who may with authority to represent and bind another person under a first trust instrument or [this state's trust code] is binding on the person represented [unless the person represented objects to the representation before the consent otherwise would become effective]. - (c) A settlor may not represent or bind a beneficiary under this [act]. - [(d) The [Attorney General] has the rights of a qualified beneficiary with respect to a charitable trust having its principal place of administration in this state.]]

+Legislative Note: State law generally will provide for when a beneficiary who is a minor or otherwise incapacitated may be represented by another party.
 State law also may provide when an incapacitated settlor may be represented by another party.
 These provisions with respect to trusts may be contained in the state's trust code.
-For example, Article 3 of the Uniform Trust

-Code provides rules for representation.
-If state law does not already provide for representation of incapacitated beneficiaries and settlors, then representation provisions should be included in the act.
+For example, Article 3 of the Uniform Trust Code provides rules for representation.
+If state law does not already provide for representation of incapacitated beneficiaries and settlors, then provisions should be included in the act.

-If the Trust Decanting Act is inserted into the state's Uniform Trust Code, Section 202 may be deleted.
+If the Trust Decanting Actthis act is inserted into the state's Uniform Trust Code, Section 202106 may be deleted.